iotaledger/goshimmer/docOps/docs/apis/communication.md

 | `error`   | `string` | Error message.
 Omitted if success.    |

-## `/messages/payload`
+## /messages/payload

 Method: `POST`

-`SendPayload()` takes a `payload` object of any type (data, transaction, drng, etc.) as a byte slice, issues a message with the given payload and returns its `messageID`.
-Note that the payload must be valid, otherwise an error is returned.
+`SendPayload()` takes a `payload` object of any type (data, transaction, drng, etc.) as a byte slice, issues a message with the given payload, and returns its `messageID`.
+Note that the payload must be valid, otherwise an error will be returned.

 ### Parameters